proyecto-eden-3-esferas/SVG/README.md

 ```
 Now, the implementations of `xperim(IDX)` and `yperim(IDX)` should use `virtual facing faces(size_t idx)`.
 Also, if `{x|y}perim(IDX)` are so defiend, only `faces(IDX)` needs to be virtual.

 [ ] The text in labels is not filled with black.
 It this a matter of styling ala CSS?

 [ ] global function `OUT & add_svg_unclosed(const twoport<FLOAT,POINT>& tp, OUT& o = std::cout)` (in *schematics.twoport.h*) prints a caption, then draws a rectangle.
 To avoid duplication of code I have to create a temporary `label` object from the `twoport` parameter, as I explain in a comment in the source file.

+One solution is for `twoport` to be derived from `label` or to *contain* a `label`.
+And it is a *scalable* solution: just think about all the labels that a `block` in a block diagram or an `ic` in a schematic diagram might need.

+[ ] Maybe `ic` (currently in *schematics.ic.h* and currently derived directly from `rectangle`) should be derived from `block` (in *schematics.rectangle.h*), itself derived from `rectangle`.
+On a block the pins are set off evenly according to how many there are on a side.

+[ ] Perhaps the rule for pin placement on a `block`'s side (which calculates its *x* and *y* coordinates) should be made virtual and still a default implementation be provided.

 [ ] A bezier class, to be derived from class `segment`

 [ ] An arc class, to be derived from class `segment` (a same functionality class, `svg_arc`, has already been implemented in "schematics.svg.arc.h")

 [ ] Transistor as a circle, derived from `class circular`.
-It wass being implemented in "schematics.round.test.cpp" and might move into a file of its own, say "schematics.transistor.h")
+It was being implemented in "schematics.round.test.cpp" and might move into a file of its own, say "schematics.transistor.h")

 [ ] `class twoport` is currently defined in its own file ("schematics.twoport.h") and tested in "segment.test.cpp" because it is derived from segment.